 This is one of the best free online training I found to date.
 The interface is friendly, the language adequate, and the length of the modules is enough to cover the topic without getting burdensome.

 It covers debt, budgeting, borrowing, real estate, investing, the power of time over money, and behavioral finances.

 Taught by professors from McGill University’s Desautels Faculty of Management, the course is open to everyone.
 If you pass the tests, you even get a certificate – although the real value of it is to learn how to manage your money better.

 BONUS TIP: Want to booster your monetary self-awareness?
 Check this post I wrote about financial literacy and take this free financial survey questionnaire.
 No e-mail, log in or registration needed!

-Read more about financial knowledge:
+Read more about personal finance knowledge:

-Continue reading and learn more about finances:
+Continue reading and learn more about personal finances: